Bunnybunnybunny!

 The most difficult part of the development process was the connection between the different narrative pieces later in the process—I wrote a lot of logic code to connect the different branching directions to the different story developments—and this is where the most bugs occurred.

-Based on the misè-en-scene needed, I made different illustrations and graphics.
-I found this super interesting—for example, I designed three rabbit outfits to make the player feel like they have their own agency over the character.
+Based on the misè-en-scene needed, I made some illustrations and graphics.
+I found this super interesting—for example, I made three rabbit outfits to make the player feel like they have their own agency over the character.